Penguinayee/cycbetterthanyesterday_code_repo/Project2_LLM_APPs/RAG_Chatbot_for_PDF_Files/README.md

 - Visit the app's page on Hugging Face Spaces: [Hugging Face RAG Chatbot](https://huggingface.co/spaces/cycbetterthanyesterday/RAG-Based_PDF_summarizer)

 ## Usage
+1. **Paste Your OPENAI API-KEY:** Ususlly starts with 'sk-xxxxxx'
-1. **Upload PDF:** Click the 'Upload & Process PDF' button after selecting a file.
+2. **Upload PDF:** Click the 'Upload & Process PDF' button after selecting a file.
-2. **Ask Questions:** Type your question and hit enter.
+3. **Ask Questions:** Type your question and hit enter.
 The chatbot will respond based on the uploaded PDF content.

 ## Troubleshooting
 - **No PDF Uploaded Warning:** Make sure to upload a PDF before asking questions.